tleng26/NHL-Player-Database/README.md

 # NHL Player Database

 This application streamlines the process of identifying player scoring statistics by allowing users to filter results based on team and/or position.
-This functionality significantly reduces the need to manually sift through extensive player lists, facilitating a more efficient search for specific players.
-Additionally, it is particularly advantageous for users seeking to analyze the performance of players from distinct teams or positions.
-The application provides a comprehensive summary table, detailing each player’s scoring achievements and ice time, enabling a deeper understanding of their contributions throughout the season.